 It was C. Prodding me with a pregnancy test.
 On it, in a tiny window, in which I could see a thin blue line.

 I started writing this article a week ago when our resolve was being sorely tested and my confidence in our chances for a natural conception had, rather inevitably, wavered.
 We had heard many, many stories of friends of friends having success with IVF at as many as their eighth attempt.
 I had my personal fears about how long C’s bravery and resolve would last if we were forced to keep trying for that amount of time.
 Could we finance it?
 Could we bear it?
 Would we be able to handle it?
 That horrible floating question - when do you call it quits and admit the unbearable?

 This wasn’t meant to be a Hollywood piece with a magical fairy godmother of redemption parachuting in, just in the nick of time.
 In fact, I simply saw it as a little therapy and a way to order my thoughts.

 Now we have our own pair of little blue lines, my fears have been transferred.
 The stats are in our favour, but not comprehensively.
 All I want with every fibre of my soul is to meet our future child face to face.Both of us are hesitant in our private celebrations, limiting our happiness to mutual bursts of laughter then a fist bump (from her) and a small gift (from me).
 We’re cautious, nervous and mentally prepared to face further battles.
 However for now there’s happiness as out of nothing, we now have something.
 Which is all we’ve ever wanted.

 For now, I’m over the moon – and I hope this feeling never ends.

 Enter your email address to receive notifications for author Harry Lang

-You have been added to the notification list for author Harry Lang
+Confirmation link sent to your email to add you to notification list for author Harry Lang